 Photo Use Permission

-Please email me by using the "edit" tab if you have additions or corrections to send to me, or if you are a relative that falls within the Find A Grave guidelines (or close to it) and would like a memorial transferred to you.
-I'm always happy to add links and bios and want memorials to be as helpful and accurate as possible!
+Please use the "edit" tab if you have additions or corrections to send to me, or if you would like a memorial transferred to you in cases where you are a direct relative and have extensive changes to make.
+In any case I'm always happy to add bios and further documentation as I want memorials to be as helpful and accurate as possible!

 Virtual Cemetery and Surnames

 I am related to most of the people in my virtual cemeteries.
 Some of the surnames I am researching: (north-east) Manchester, Macomber, Pettey, Tripp, Devoll, Rutter, Waltham, Gray, Briggs, Brownell, Corey/Cory, Soule/Sowle, Wodell/Wardell, Lake, Allen, Snell, and (southern) Stevenson, Childs, Chancellor, Garner, Sledge, McGinty, Reavis, Shaw, Miller, Sikes, and Boren.
 I'm especially interested in old photos of my ancestors and cousins.
 Please ask if you want more info or want to share.
 I'm always glad to help and always happy to hear from cousins!

 Anonymous, Barbara Anne Po..., Barry Holland, Beth Hurd, brianz190, Bug, C Branscome, Cory Thomas How..., David Holcomb, David T Pitt, Dawn, Debby Johnson, Don Blauvelt, Doug McBroom, DWV, Glenn Russell, goose, Gregory S., Heather Ashley, Irma, [View all Find A Grave Friends...]

 |J.Bosworth||RE: Emilia Andrade Transfer|

 You are very welcome!
 I am happy that she is safe with her family.
 That was my intention.
 May she rest in peace.